Veeeetzzzz/langchain-sql-db-examples/README.md

 # Usage

-These will all be in Python - so download the script you want to use, navigate to it via CMD/PowerShell/Terminal and run the file
+These will all be in Python - so download the script you want to use, navigate to the directory it's stored in via CMD/PowerShell/Terminal and run the file

 e.g. `python postgresql.py`